The mains

 Fairy:

-On Kovan, each village is built on a giant tree called Phillyn, which means protector in the language of the Fairy.
-They live in miniature form in a set of giant flowers, with golden sap visible on their surface, which grow on the mother tree.
-Small extensions of rock, covered with moss and other vegetation, on which other flowers stand, are scattered at the foot of the Phillyn and are most often gathering places.
-The plant roots link the whole village to the tree, enabling the Fairy to communicate with the Phillyn as well as with each other by a simple touch on the bark or walls.
-At nightfall, the phosphorescence of the flora born of magic illuminates the lands of Siflân.
+In Kovan, each city is built on a giant tree called Phillyn, which means "protector" in the language of the fairies.
+The fairies live in miniature form in clusters of giant flowers that grow on the mother tree.
+The golden sap visible on their surface is also present in the Phillyn.
+Small rock extensions covered with moss and other vegetation on which flowers grow are scattered at the foot of the Phillyn and are often gathering places.
+Plant roots connect the entire city to the tree, enabling the fairies to communicate with each other and with the Phillyn simply by touching the bark or walls of their homes.
+When night falls, the phosphorescence of the magic-born flora illuminates all corners of Siflan.

-Their prayers to Ekryv are made by communicating with the Phillyn at any time of day.
-Many Fairy seek comfort from the deity of energies in this way, in order to obtain advice about their magical skills.
-Answers come in the form of images or emotions transmitted telepathically.
-Apart from the Tillythiams, who pay equal attention to the nine gods, Fairy mostly worship Divlân and Fysi, the deities of love and nature.
+Fairies can communicate with the Phillyn at any time of day to pray to Ekryv.
+Many fairies seek solace from the deity of energies and guidance about their magical abilities this way.
+Answers appear in the form of images or emotions transmitted telepathically.
+Apart from the Tillythiams, who give equal attention to all nine gods, most fairies primarily worship Divlan and Fysi, the deities of love and nature.

 Orcs: